swcarpentry/git-novice/01-backup.md

 ```

 When we run `git commit`,
-Git takes everything we have told it to save
+Git takes everything we have told it to save using `git add`
-and stores a copy permanently inside its special `.git` directory
+and stores a copy permanently inside the special `.git` directory.
-so that we can recover it later if we want to.
-We use the `-m` flag to specify a comment that we want saved as well
+We use the `-m` flag (for "message")
-to help us remember later on what we did and why.
+to record a comment that will help us remember later on what we did and why.
-We can use `git status` to check that everything has been saved:
+If we run `git status` now:

 ```
 $ git status